-Don’t leave your dog alone – most people are aware, because of recent media attention, that dogs should not be left in cars when the weather is hot but often forget that a Static Caravan can also become unbearably hot when shut up.
+Don’t leave your dog alone – most people are aware, because of media attention, that dogs should not be left in cars when the weather is hot but often forget that a Static Caravan can also become unbearably hot when closed up.
 Leaving your dog in the caravan when you go out is no different to leaving a dog in a car.
 Naturally it is possible to cool down the caravan by closing curtains and blinds but it’s still not worth taking the risk of leaving your dog alone.

 Lots of water – ensure that there are full bowls of fresh cold water available at all times.
 Your dog will appreciate the addition of a few ice cubes too!
-Place the bowls in any places your dog is likely to frequent and If you are going out for a walk with the dog, take some bottled water with you.
+Place the bowls in any places your dog is likely to frequent and if you are going out for a walk with the dog, take some bottled water with you.

 Walking times – in hot weather the coolest times of the day are in the early morning and late evening so walk your dog when it is cooler.
 The middle of the day is the hottest so avoid walking at around noon because it’s not only hot on their coats but also on their paws.

 Damp towels and water sprays – if dogs are hot they like nothing better than being sprayed with cool water all over their bodies.
 Spraying water on their beds if they are flat beds or laying out a damp towel for them to lie on will also keep them cooler.

 Paddling pool – young children love paddling pools but even if you don’t have any it’s a great idea to have one for your dog.
 When you dog is panting a lot encourage him or her to get into the pool to cool down.
 Alternatively you may be able to find a pool that allows dogs.